jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 91E Commissioner to make private rulings on application
 (1) Subject to section 91EF, the Commissioner must make a private ruling on how a taxation law applies, or would apply, to a person and to the arrangement, whether a single or a recurring arrangement, for which the ruling is sought.
+(1B) The Commissioner may make a private ruling on the status of a person, item, or matter under section 91CB otherwise than in relation to an arrangement.
 (2) The Commissioner may make a private ruling on how a taxation law applies to the arrangement described in an application whether or not reference was made to that taxation law in the application.
-(3) The Commissioner may decline to make a private ruling if— (a) the Commissioner considers that the correctness of the ruling would depend on which assumptions were made about a future event or other matter; or
+(3) The Commissioner may decline to make a private ruling if— (a) the Commissioner considers that the correctness of the ruling would depend on which conditions were stipulatedabout a future event or other matter; or
   (b) the arrangement on which the ruling is sought, or a separately identifiable part of that arrangement, is substantially the same as an arrangement which is subject to an objection, challenge, or appeal, whether in relation to the applicant or any other person; or
   (c) the applicant has outstanding debts relating to earlier binding ruling applications.
 (3B) Despite subsection (1), the Commissioner may decide to not make a private ruling, to the extent to which it would be a ruling on how section GA 1 of the Income Tax Act 2007 applies or would apply.
-(4) The Commissioner may not make a private ruling if— (a) the application for the ruling would require the Commissioner to determine a proscribed question; or (b) at the time the application is made or at any time before the ruling is issued, the Commissioner considers that the person to whom the ruling is to apply is not seriously contemplating the arrangement for which the ruling is sought; or
+(4) The Commissioner may not make a private ruling if— (a) the application for the ruling would require the Commissioner to determine a proscribed question, other than a matter referred to in section 91CB(3); or
+  (b) at the time the application is made or at any time before the ruling is issued, the Commissioner considers that the person to whom the ruling is to apply is not seriously contemplating the arrangement for which the ruling is sought; or
   (c) the application is frivolous or vexatious; or (d) the matter on which the ruling is sought—